-Navigating Module Area E
+Navigating Module Area E (old students)

 The ‘project-focussed units’ takes a crucial role within the programme: students can either do an internship, or carry out a study project or a field research, both of which are guided.
 The project-focussed units merge theoretical knowledge and concrete empirical or professional work.
 Moreover, students have the opportunity within the project-focussed units to critically examine current processes of development and change in a chosen region, the field of development practice or development politics.
 Besides the scientific-methodological content, the active participation in planning and organizing the project offers important experiences and skills, which are necessary for employment in the scientific community as well as in other demanding professional fields.

 - Step 1: Early Planning and Concluding a Project PlanHide

 A crucial part of succesfully completing the E1 Module is planning it out in advance.
 Very soon after the beginning of your studies in this programme, you should determine whether you would like to complete an internship, a study project or field research.